 Generally by high school, learners have worked out the sounds of the letters, and how they fit together.
 But they aren’t always expert in making meaning.
 And this is why talking about what we read can help, as we can encourage the learners to do all that hard work that good readers have to master to make full meaning of the words on the page.

 Unfortunately teachers aren’t always able to help learners with this process enough.
 The one problem is that good readers are automatically asking and answering many questions in their minds as they read text – but teachers haven’t got time to help learners develop this habit of reflection on what you are reading.
-They usually focus on the questions that have a ‘right’ or a wrong answer, as these are far easier to assess and mark, and teachers are under a lot of pressure to submit results and complete portfoliow.
-And yes, these kinds of questions do help work out if a learner has understood the story.
+In a classroom – or in a written exercise – we as teachers usually focus on the questions that have a ‘right’ or a wrong answer, as these are far easier to assess and mark – and there is a lot of pressure to submit results and complete portfolios etc. And yes, these kinds of questions do help work out if a learner has understood the story.
 But the other more open-ended questions like – What do you think is going to happen next, do you think this is believable, who does this character remind you of – are much harder to evaluate, and so are often neglected in the classroom.
 Yet these are the questions that help young people become engaged and active readers.
 And the great thing is that they are easy questions to ask in reading group discussions, as learners are giving their opinions and thoughts – and we all have those!

-The other important aspect to think about in getting people talking is the atmosphere.
-Learners need to feel comfortable and safe so that they are not worried or inhibited about expressing their opinions.
-So often at school talk in class is only ‘right’ or ‘wrong’ answers, but when it comes to reading and reflecting, we need to make sure that learners are free to explore ideas without worrying about being mocked.
+So often at school, talk in class is only ‘right’ or ‘wrong’ answers, and so learners are often worried about being wrong and mocked by their peers.
+But for the kinds of open-ended questions above there is no real ‘right’ answer, so when it comes to reading and reflecting, we need to make sure that learners feel safe and comfortable.
 This is especially true when they are reading texts that relate to their lives and worlds, and so what they are expressing is something important and meaningful to them.

 It may be useful to work out some ground rules for your reading club to ensure the atmosphere is respectful and supportive.
 It’s a good idea to explain to learners how important this is to all of their academic and personal development as well.